What are the best, or most common college majors of fortune 500 CEOs? It’s no big surprise that engineering and business

 Business majors learn management, finance, marketing, sales and international relations.
 All of this knowledge gives students the ability to do business from different angles.
 This means that people who study business can work their way from the bottom, all the way to the CEO position.

 Although engineering and business majors account for a large percentage of Fortune 500 CEOs, there are other college majors that are known to land people at the head of the company.

 Other Most Common Majors Of Fortune 500 CEO

 Becoming a CEO doesn’t require a business or engineering degree.
-There are many Fortune 500 CEOs who made it to the top with degrees in subjects like;
+There are many Fortune 500 CEOs who made it to the top with degrees

 - Computer Science

 What is it about these degrees that set students up for future career success?
 Each subject has elements that provide students both academic and life skills that can help a future CEO.

 History teaches people about the world around them, both now and in the past.
 This gives them a perspective that other degrees cannot provide.
 History majors are also more likely to be double majors in college and more likely to strive for an advanced degree after undergraduate school; making them destined for career success.